Owen Snedden: Wellington

 Cardinal McKeefry died on 18 November 1973.
 Snedden, who took over the administration of the Archdiocese as Vicar Capitular, preached the panagyric at McKeefry's funeral.
 "Snedden would have been a popular replacement, but during his eleven years as auxiliary bishop he had experienced indifferent health" and he excluded himself from appointment (as he also did later).
 Reginald Delargey was appointed Archbishop.
 On 28 October 1976, Snedden was appointed Bishop of the New Zealand Military Vicariate.
 He was also the Vicar Capitular administering the archdiocese after the death of Cardinal Delargey.

 During this interregnum, in August 1978, Snedden signed the integration agreements for the first Catholic Schools in New Zealand (Cardinal McKeefry School, Wilton, and St Bernard's School, Brooklyn – both in the Wellington Archdiocese), to be integrated into the State education system under the Private Schools Conditional Integration Act 1975.
 On the death of Cardinal Delargey, Thomas Stafford Williams was appointed as Archbishop.
 Snedden was Thomas William's principal Consecrator and the Co-Consecrators were Bishop Kavanagh and Archbishop Mataca of Suva.

 Death

 Snedden died on Good Friday, 17 April 1981, aged 63.
-His Requiem Mass on 22 April 1981 was celebrated in St Mary of the Angels, Wellington, by Bishop Cullinane and the panagyric was preached by Bishop Mackey of Auckland.
+His Requiem Mass on 22 April 1981 was celebrated in St Mary of the Angels, Wellington, by Bishop Cullinane and the panegyric was preached by Bishop Mackey of Auckland.